ChrisPenner/rasa/README.md

 Installation
 ------------

-At the moment you must build rasa from source,
+At the moment you must build Rasa from source,

 1. Install [stack](https://docs.haskellstack.org/en/stable/README/)
 2. Clone this repo as the `rasa` directory